Will Red Deer’s new courthouse development mean the end of historic house? - Red Deer Advocate

 As one historic Red Deer building is saved for posterity, the survival of another is thrown into uncertainty.

-Now home of the law firm Lee Inglis Albrecht, this corner building from 1903 was Red Deer’s original medical clinic.
+Now home to the law firm Lee Inglis Albrecht, this corner building from 1903 was Red Deer’s original medical clinic.
 Dr. Richard Parsons once cared for patients in the downstairs clinic, while living upstairs in the house.

 According to local historian and city councillor Michael Dawe, the two-storey structure is one of only about a half-dozen that remain clad in the sandy-coloured brick made at the defunct Red Deer brick yards.